SethClydesdale/genki-study-resources/README.md

 # Genki Study Resources
-Genki Study Resources is a collection of resources for practicing what is taught in the [Genki Japanese textbooks](http://genki.japantimes.co.jp/index_en).
-It can be used to study online or offline, depending on your needs.
-Choose one of the links below to begin using Genki Study Resources.
+Genki Study Resources is a website that offers a vast collection of exercises for practicing what is taught in [Genki: An Integrated Course in Elementary Japanese](http://genki.japantimes.co.jp/index_en).
+It was mainly created to help aid with self-study, as such, you can use it online or offline depending on your needs.
+Choose one of the links below to begin testing the Japanese you've learned in Genki!

 **Online Version :** https://sethclydesdale.github.io/genki-study-resources/